peterhinch/micropython_ir/README.md

 A remote using the NEC protocol is [this one](https://www.adafruit.com/products/389).

-Remotes normally transmit an address and a data byte.
+Remotes transmit an address and a data byte, plus in some cases an extra value.
 The address denotes the physical device being controlled.
-The data is associated with the button on the remote.
-Provision exists for differentiating between a button repeatedly pressed and one which is held down; the mechanism is protocol dependent.
+The data defines the button on the remote.
+Provision usually exists for differentiating between a button repeatedly pressed and one which is held down; the mechanism is protocol dependent.

 # 2. Hardware Requirements